 The 1878 Illustrated Historical Atlas of Elgin County's map of the Township of Southwold depicts a well settled rural landscape with several landowners, structures, early transportation routes, and early town sites.
-A portion of the 1878 historic map of the Township of Southwold is depicted in Figure 3, and one George Goodhue is depicted as owning the study area.
-No structures or orchards are depicted within the study area.
+A portion of the 1878 historic map of the Township of Southwold is depicted in Figure 3, and the study area is depicted as on the outskirts of the town proper with no listed land owners.